AprilHolmes7825/credit_card_fraud_project/README.md

 This project aims to classify emotions from speech using Convolutional Neural Networks (CNNs).
 Emotion recognition is a vital component in various applications such as human-computer interaction, sentiment analysis, and customer service.
 By analyzing speech signals, this model predicts the emotional state of the speaker.

 ## Dataset:
-- RAVDESS :- This dataset contains audio files of 24 actors speaking different sentences with various emotions.
+- RAVDESS(Ryerson Audio-Visual Database of Emotional Speech and Song) :- This dataset contains audio files of 24 actors speaking different sentences with various emotions.
-- TESS :-This datasetcontains audio files of emotional speech from two actors.
+- TESS(Toronto emotional speech set) :-This datasetcontains audio files of emotional speech from two actors.
 ## Dependencies:

 - Python 3